crr0004/terrian_prototype/README.md

-# terrian_prototype
+# Terrian Prototype
-A prototype for creating a terrian &amp; heightmap algorithms.
+A prototype for creating a terrian &amp; heightmap.

 #Building
-Requires scons.
-It is just a lot easier of a build system than others.
+Uses CMake for build system.

+Currently building on Fedora and Windows (MSVC).

+##To Be Built On In The Future:
+- mingw (Windows and cross compile)
+- cygwin
+- Mac OSX (when I get a system to)
+- Possibly Nintedo 3ds

-Requires GLFW3, glm, glew to be installed.
+Depends on GLFW3, glm, glew

+[Lua](https://github.com/LuaDist/lua/tree/5.3.2) is built in source using submodules

+Tests suite uses [Catch](https://github.com/philsquared/Catch/tree/v1.2.1).
+It's header only and included in the repo

 #Fedora 23
+I think these names are wrong.

-dnf -y install glew-devel glfw3-devel glm-devel
+		dnf -y install glew-devel glfw-devel glm-devel